-Find a senior center and information for elders
+How to find a senior center and other information for elders

 In the USA, many communities are big, and not everyone knows their neighbors.
 It can be hard for older people to meet other senior citizens.
 But every community has a social place called a senior center.